Stillemere/opsys-assignment-1/README.md

 # opsys-assignment-1
 The first programming assignment of Operating Systems.

-Regrettably, it is not in a finished state at the time of writing.
-The producer and consumer here are not synchronized properly.
+I have reworked the code into something I believe may be more sensible.
+However, it is still not working and is experiencing deadlock where the producer is waiting indefinitely.